inexxt/solidity_course/README.md

-# solidity_course
-Repo with solutions for solidity course (MIMUW, 2018)
+# Blockchain, SmartContracts and distributed applications
+*MIMUW, 2018*

+This repo contains solutions to the course exercises (in `exercises/`) and an implementation of the State Channels project (in `project/`).